jkbgbr/BeamFE2/README.md

 The module provides the essentials for a 2D Beam FE calculation:

-* 2D cubic beam element (Bernoulli-Euler assumptions) with 3 DOF each node
+* 2D, 2 node 3 DOF cubic Bernoulli-Euler beam element with consistent mass matrix
 * linear elastic materials
 * nodal loads (force, moment) and masses
 * beam internal loads
     * concentrated moment
     * concentrated force (axial or perpendicular)
     * force uniformly distributed along the length (axial or perpendicular)
-* solvers
+* solvers for linear static and modal analysis
-* graphical result display for displacements, internal actions, mode shapes etc.
-* about 55 tests, test coverage at cca.
-85%
+* about 60 tests, test coverage at cca.
+90%
 * no pre-processor
+* some post-processing abilities: graphical display for displacements/shapes, internal actions, query of results

 Requirements are:
 * numpy (linear static solver), scipy (modal solver), matplotlib (display)